FACTS for Proposed Lake Ontario National Marine Sanctuary

 Lake Ontario:

-• Only 5 wrecks are in recreational diving depths off the southern shore of Wayne, Cayuga, and Oswego counties.
+• Only 5 shipwrecks are in recreational diving depths off the southern shore of Wayne, Cayuga, and Oswego counties.

-• Nearly 75% of these shipwrecks have been discovered by exploration teams beginning in 1970.
+• Over 70% of these shipwrecks have been discovered by exploration teams beginning in 1970.

 • Oswego: 3 shipwrecks: Tug Cormorant, Tug Mary Kay has been totally smashed up by ice, Steamer David Mills is just timbers and no hull structure.
 Compared to Lake Michigan Thunder Bay Preserve which has over 85 shipwrecks off Alpena, Michigan.